 Published July 2026 by Batteries Included

-On native Android, the answer is a combination of product flavors, flavor dimensions, and build variants: different versions of the same project that can coexist on a device and in Google Play, sharing common source code and resources while changing what must differ per brand.
-Each flavor sits in a flavor dimension; Gradle combines flavors with build types (debug, release) to produce the build variants you ship.
+On native Android, you usually do not need a second app.
+You need product flavors, flavor dimensions, and build variants: different versions of the same project that can live side by side on a device and in Google Play, sharing common code and resources while changing what must differ per brand.

-The usual sequence is to stabilize one app in the store first, then add one or more product flavors to the master codebase and launch additional brands without building the Android app from scratch.
+Typical path: stabilize one listing first, then add flavors to that master codebase and launch the next brand without rebuilding Android from scratch.

-Use Android product flavors and build variants when you need separate store listings and brand identity but the same core product behavior.
-Define one flavor dimension (for example brand) with a flavor per listing.
-Keep shared logic, navigation, account lifecycle, and release discipline in main/; isolate per-brand packaging (application ID, icons, themes, copy, API endpoints, signing) in flavor source sets and Gradle config.
-Do not fork the codebase into two repositories unless the products are genuinely diverging.
+Use Android product flavors when you need separate store listings and brand identity, but the same core product behavior.
+Define one flavor dimension (for example brand) with one flavor per listing.
+Keep shared logic, navigation, account lifecycle, and release discipline in main/.
+Put per-brand packaging: application ID, icons, themes, copy, API endpoints, signing, in flavor source sets and Gradle config.
+Do not fork into two repositories unless the products are genuinely diverging.

-A build variant is what you actually build: one product flavor plus one build type (brandA + release → brandARelease).
+Think of it this way: the flavor dimension is the question (“which brand?”).
+Product flavors are the answers (brandA, brandB).
+A build variant is what you ship: one flavor plus one build type (brandA + release → brandARelease).

-Google's API reference defines product flavors as versions of your project you expect to coexist on a single device, in Google Play, or in a repository.
-Each flavor can specify different features, device requirements, resources, and application IDs while sharing everything else.
-Configuration lives in the productFlavors block of your app module's build file, similar to build types.
+Google's API docs describe product flavors as versions of a project you expect to coexist on a device, in Google Play, or in a repository; each with its own features, resources, and application IDs while sharing everything else.
+You configure them in the productFlavors block of the app module's build file.
+Every flavor must belong to a named dimension.

 When one dimension is enough

-Use a single dimension when the only meaningful split is which listing you ship.
-Dimension brand with flavors brandA and brandB covers separate application IDs, icons, and store presence without multiplying other axes.
+Use a single dimension when the only split that matters is which listing you ship: separate application IDs, icons, and store presence.

 When you need multiple dimensions

-Other multi-dimension cases include brand × tier (each brand ships free and paid SKUs) or brand × market (regional legal or API config per brand).
-Quick test: do you need every brand to also exist as free and paid (or US and EU)?
-If yes, use two dimensions.
-If you only need Brand A and Brand B as separate Play listings, one brand dimension is enough.
+Quick test: do you need every brand as free and paid (or US and EU)?
+Two dimensions.
+Only Brand A and Brand B as separate listings?
+One brand dimension.

-Do not add a dimension for debug vs release (that is build types) or for staging vs production unless that split must multiply with brand (many teams handle environment with build types or config flags instead).
+Do not invent a dimension for debug vs release (that is build types), or for staging vs production unless that split must multiply with brand.

 - Application ID.
-Google Play treats each application ID as a separate app.
+Play treats each application ID as a separate app.
 Use a distinct

-applicationIdper flavor (or anapplicationIdSuffixif you prefer a shared base).
-The build variants guide explainsapplicationIdvs the manifestpackageattribute: you keep the manifest package forRclass resolution; the application ID is what Play and the device use for distribution. - Branding resources.
-Icons, colors, strings, splash assets, and store screenshots belong in flavor-specific source sets (for example
+applicationIdper flavor, orapplicationIdSuffixon a shared base.
+The build variants guide explainsapplicationIdvs the manifestpackageattribute: keep the manifest package forRclass resolution; the application ID is what Play and the device use for distribution. - Branding resources.
+Icons, colors, strings, and splash assets in flavor source sets (for example

 - Core domain logic, repositories, and networking models